bshaffer/sfImageCachePlugin/README.markdown

 * Allow the passing of dimensions to the imagecache function (instead of profile) ** Incorporate .htaccess in profile directory to call php script to create file
 * Allow for transform attributes - for extendibility
+* Add "remote" option to pull remote images
+* Hook into cache system to allow use of cache drivers, lifetimes and sfNoCache
+* Behavior to clear cache upon image field update, generate cache using a task or on save